If you’re planning to become an importer or exporter, there are obligations you’ll need to meet.

 The New Zealand Customs Service and the Ministry for Primary Industries (MPI) need to clear business or commercial goods for import and export, and document what’s coming into and going out of the country.

-To speed up the process, you or your customs broker can apply for goods to be cleared for import or export using Customs online services.
+To speed up the process, you should appoint your own customs broker, freight forwarder or logistics company that are responsible for clearing your goods for import or export using Customs online services.

 Import(external link) — New Zealand Customs Service